Discreet Confidential Consultation (213) 374-3952

 That kind of evidence is tough to refute, you know, when you have three or four women, for example, coming forward, saying that a particular person committed some sex crime offense against them.
 It's terrible or similar to what they are charged with; that's pretty powerful evidence.

-There's a lot of ways that prosecutors in Los Angeles investigate these sex crime cases, but it's going to be particular to what happened.
+There are a lot of ways that prosecutors in Los Angeles investigate these sex crime cases, but it's going to be particular to what happened.
 So, I encourage you to come and sit down with me.
 We can go over your case and start to do some damage control on your behalf.

 About the Author